vaibsh/fastapi-dummy-classifier/README.md

 3. Response is returned in JSON format

 ## Usage
-1. Build the docker image using the command: docker build -t fastapi-dummy-classifier .<br>
+1. Build the docker image using the command:<br>
+   docker build -t fastapi-dummy-classifier .<br>
    This will build the image 'fastapi-dummy-classifier'
-3. Start the server at the port 8000: docker run -p 8000:8000 -it fastapi-dummy-classifier<br>
+3. Start the server at the port 8000:<br>
+   docker run -p 8000:8000 -it fastapi-dummy-classifier<br>
-5. Test the app using the following command: curl -X POST http://localhost:8000/predict -H "Content-Type: application/json" -d '{"features": [3.1, 3.5, 1.4, 0.2]}'
+5. Test the app using the following command:<br>
+   curl -X POST http://localhost:8000/predict -H "Content-Type: application/json" -d '{"features": [3.1, 3.5, 1.4, 0.2]}'
-7. Response recieved would be in the format:
+7. Response recieved would be in the format:<br>
    {"prediction":"class D"}